 Benefits & Skills Learnt?
-This game develops patience, gross motor skills and hand eye coordination and a great sense of achievement.
+This game develops patience, gross motor skills and hand-eye coordination and a great sense of achievement.

 5. Seek And Find

 This is a great indoor activity for your 18 month old.
 Ask your toddler to stand in the doorway and let them watch you hide some small toys around the room.
 Make sure you are in their line of sight so they can see where you are placing the toys.
-Then ask them to find the hidden toys while you prompt and encourage.
+Then ask them to find the hidden toys while you prompt and encourage them.

 Benefits & Skills Learnt?
-This activity encourages memory recall and the praise you give on finding each object teaches gives your toddler positive reward for a job well done!
+This activity encourages memory recall and the praise you give on finding each object teaches gives your toddler a positive reward for a job well done!